nickjj/flask-static-digest/README.md

 But at the same time you have users uploading files at run time.
 They are changing all the time.

-**Needless to say you can't use the `flask digest compile` command**.
+**Needless to say you can't use the `flask digest compile` command to digest user uploaded files**.
 The `cache_manifest.json` file should be reserved for files that exist in your code repo (such as your CSS / JS bundles, maybe a logo, fonts, etc.).

 The above files do not change at run time and align well with running the `flask digest compile` command at deploy time.